nikita-skakun/celestium/README.md

 ## License

-Celestium is an open-source project.
-The code is free to use and modify, but certain assets are inspired by external resources.
-Please respect the following attributions:
+Celestium is an source available project licensed under the [CC BY-NC 4.0 License](LICENSE).
+You are free to use and modify the code for personal and educational purposes.
+However, certain assets within the project are inspired by external resources.
+Please ensure you adhere to the following attribution requirements and respect the rights of the original creators:

 - [raylib](https://github.com/raysan5/raylib) library, licensed under the [Zlib License](https://github.com/raysan5/raylib/blob/master/LICENSE).

-- [raygui-cpp](https://github.com/scastd/raygui-cpp) library, licensed under the [Zlib License](https://github.com/scastd/raygui-cpp/blob/main/LICENSE.txt).
+- [raygui](https://github.com/raysan5/raygui) library, licensed under the [Zlib License](https://github.com/raysan5/raygui/blob/master/LICENSE).

 - [Termcolor](https://github.com/ikalnytskyi/termcolor) library, licensed under the [BSD (3-clause) License](https://github.com/ikalnytskyi/termcolor/blob/master/LICENSE).